arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 1

 The Pico is a tremendously powerful device and is remarkably cheap.
 One way the price has been kept so low, however, is by not having any on-board network connectivity.
 This is fine for as long as the Pico is plugged into your computer, but once you have unplugged it the only way to retrieve data is to plug it back in again.
-Handily there is a wireless pack available which you can plug straight into your Pico and which even comes with an additional micro-SD card slot and an RGB LED (red–green–blue light-emitting diode).
+Handily there is a wireless pack available which you can plug straight into your Pico and which even comes with an additional micro-SD card slot and an RGB LED (red green blue light-emitting diode).
 Less helpfully this also blocks all of the header pins on the Pico (unless you added them yourself and used the extra-long ones) so you can't connect your BME680.
 We have used a dual expander to double up the GPIO pins, meaning we can have the WiFi card on one side and the BME680 plugged into the other side.

 ![029_01](/images/029_01.png)